jaredmacintyre/3D-Alien-Defense/readme.txt

 update() function.
 This is where you can make changes to the world array and lighting while program is running.

-If you make changes to the world or the light in the udpate() function then you may need to call glutPostRedisplay() to refresh the screen.
+If you make changes to the world or the light in the update() function then you may need to call glutPostRedisplay() to refresh the screen.

 The update() function is not called on a predictable schedule.
 You will